Maranatha High School is doing its part in the fight against the Coronavirus.

 The Centers for Disease Control recently said residents should wear “homemade masks” to help prevent the spread of the virus.

-The CDC has recently approved “homemade masks” for crisis management and shortages of approved materials.
-The masks Maranatha High School has printed are about 80% efficient using MERV14 quality filtration that filters down to 0.3 microns.
+The masks Maranatha High School has printed are about 80 percent efficient using MERV14 quality filtration that filters down to 0.3 microns.
 While such masks are not intended to replace N95 masks, with reported shortages impacting healthcare workers worldwide, this is one measure that Maranatha, and other schools with 3D printers, can take to join the fight against COVID-19.
-Until he runs out of funds or raw materials, Mr. Almena hopes to continue producing the face masks to arm more health care workers with necessary protective gear in their battle against COVID-19.
+Until he runs out of funds or raw materials, Almena hopes to continue producing the face masks to arm more health care workers with necessary protective gear in their battle against COVID-19.
 Working together we can save lives.